Xernz/IAE_TravelAgency_Kel3/Analysis and Action Plan for Microservice Alignment.md

 - **Admin Scope:** All admin-related functionality is deferred.
 The focus is on the core user experience.

-- **Data Seeding vs. End-User `create`:** The `createFlight` and `createHotel` mutations will be implemented as developer tools for populating demo data.
-The `createTrain` and `createLocalTravel` mutations will be removed, as their underlying services are strictly "Consumer Only."
+- **Data Seeding vs. End-User `create`:** The `createFlight`, `createHotel`, `createTrain`, and `createLocalTravel` mutations (and their corresponding REST endpoints) will be implemented as developer/admin tools for populating demo data.
+These are not exposed to end users, but allow all four services to be seeded and managed consistently for demos and development.

 ### **Phase 1: Critical Stability Fixes (Immediate Priority)**
-This phase addresses all known system-breaking issues.
-The goal is to achieve a stable state where services can communicate correctly, making further development and testing possible.
+This phase addressed all known system-breaking issues to achieve a stable state where services communicate correctly. **As of June 10, 2025, all items below are COMPLETE and verified.**

-Correct All Service URL and Port Misconfigurations in API Gateway (Verified on 2025-06-10):
+- **Service URL and Port Misconfigurations in API Gateway** (**COMPLETE**):
-Action: The following changes are required within the GraphQL resolver files in the API Gateway to ensure they call the correct microservice ports.

-In api-gateway/graphql/booking.js:
-    For inter-service calls to the Hotel service, change port from 3002 to 3003.
-    For inter-service calls to the Flight service, change port from 3005 to 3002.
-    For inter-service calls to the Local Travel service, change port from 3008 to 3006.

-Note: All other service URL constants (FLIGHT_SERVICE_URL, USERS_SERVICE_URL, etc.) have been verified as correct and require no changes.

-**2. Implement Core Authentication Flow:**
+    - All inter-service ports and URLs in `api-gateway/graphql/booking.js` were checked and already correct.
+No changes needed.

+- **Core Authentication Flow** (**COMPLETE**):
-- **`api-gateway/graphql/users.js`:** Add `token: String!` to the `AuthPayload` GraphQL type.
+    - `token: String!` added to `AuthPayload` in `api-gateway/graphql/users.js`, exposing JWT to clients.

-- **`services/users-service/src/controllers/usersController.js`**: Modify `registerUser` and `loginUser` to generate and return a JWT upon success.
+    - `registerUser` and `loginUser` in Users Service already return a JWT as required.

-**3. Fix Critical Booking & Payment Endpoint Mismatches:**
+- **Booking & Payment Endpoint Mismatches** (**COMPLETE**):
     - **Payment Service:**

-    - **REST API:** In `paymentRoutes.js`, add `router.get('/booking/:bookingId', ...)` and implement the `getPaymentsByBookingId` controller function.

-    - **API Gateway:** In `payment.js`, modify the `Query.payments` resolver to require `bookingId` and call the new endpoint.
-Rename `Query.payment(id)` to `getPaymentStatus(id: ID!)` and have it call the existing `/api/payments/:id/status` REST endpoint.
+        - Added `GET /booking/:bookingId` endpoint and controller in `paymentRoutes.js`/`paymentController.js`.
+        - Added `getPaymentsByBookingId` to Payment model.
+        - Updated API Gateway: `payments` query now requires `bookingId` and calls new endpoint; `payment(id)` renamed and refactored to `getPaymentStatus(id: ID!)`.
     - **Booking Service:**

-    - **REST API:** Implement the `POST /api/bookings/:id/cancel` endpoint and controller logic.
+        - Added `POST /:id/cancel` endpoint and controller in `bookingRoutes.js`/`bookingController.js`.
+        - Used existing `Booking.cancel` model method.

+### **Phase 1 & 3 Summary:**
+All critical stability fixes (Phase 1) and API refactoring/cleanup (Phase 3) are fully implemented and verified.
+The system is stable, and the API surface is consistent and clean.
+Progress is now focused on the remaining Phase 2 data model tasks and final testing/documentation.

 ### **Phase 2: Data Model & Core Functionality Implementation**